TradItion and Tide: Life on The Mekong.

 Environmental Factors:

-The floating market trade is not just shrinking in physical presence, it’s eroding generationally.
-In Cái Răng, for instance, only about 200 boats now operate regularly, down from 500 in 2016 (Mekong Eye, 2024).
-In smaller markets like Ngã Năm and Ngã Bảy, fewer than ten boats remain active (Mekong Eye, 2024).
+The floating market trade is not just shrinking in physical presence; it's eroding generationally.
+In a study by Mekong Eye, researchers found that in Cái Răng, for instance, only about 200 active traders operate, down from 500 in 2016.

-The older generation reminisces about the 1990s when Ngã Bảy alone had 800 vendor boats each day (Mekong Eye, 2024).
+According to research from Mekong Eye, the older generation reminisces about a time when Ngã Bảy alone had 800 vendor boats each day.
 Meanwhile, younger people are increasingly seeking work off the river, preferring more stable and less physically demanding jobs.
-As one trader said, ‘My daughter doesn’t want to work here … she prefers to work for a company and invest in stocks’ (Al Jazeera, 2025).

 A Can Tho Trader smiles for his portrait.